github/docs/content/actions/using-workflows/reusing-workflows.md

 The **Actions permissions** on the callers repository's Actions settings page must be configured to allow the use of actions and reusable workflows - see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-select-actions-and-reusable-workflows-to-run)."

-For {% ifversion ghes or ghec %}internal or {% endif %}private repositories, the **Access** policy on the Actions settings page of the called workflow's repository must be explicitly configured to allow access from repositories containing caller workflows.
+For {% ifversion ghes or ghec %}internal or {% endif %}private repositories, the **Access** policy on the Actions settings page of the called workflow's repository must be explicitly configured to allow access from repositories containing caller workflows - see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#allowing-access-to-components-in-a-private-repository)."

 {% data reusables.actions.actions-redirects-workflows %}